lazio/edelweiss/README.md

 `;
 ```

-As children of the elements you pass values of types:
+As children of the elements you can pass values of types:

 - `string`
 - `Component`
+- `Promise<string>`
 - array of them

 ```typescript